powercodeacademy/phrg-local-development-env-setup/README.md

 ## Step 10 - Install some more gems!

-1. Phantom JS is a JavasScript library and this ruby gem easily installs it for you: `gem install phantomjs`
+1. Phantom JS is a JavasScript library and this Ruby gem easily installs it for you: `gem install phantomjs`
 1. Nokogiri is a gem that let’s us scrape websites and you’ll definitely want to be able to use it.
 Let’s install it with: `gem install nokogiri`.
 If you encounter any errors while install this gem, check out the Nokogiri support docs for Mac OSX installs.

 ## Step 11 - Get some databases